Droogans/unmaintainable-code/README.md

 if ( var )
 ```

 Another technique is to make `TRUE` and `FALSE` have the same value, though most would consider that out and out cheating.
 Using values 1 and 2 or -1 and 0 is a more subtle way to trip people up and still look respectable.
 You can use this same technique in Java by defining a static constant called `TRUE`.
-Programmers might be more suspicious you are up to no good since there is a built-in literal true in Java.
+Programmers might be more suspicious you are up to no good since there is a built-in literal truth in Java.

 #### Third Party Libraries